-In rare cases, larger polyps can cause troublesome symptoms, such as rectal bleeding, abdominal pain, and bowel irregularities.
-A polyp removal will relieve these symptoms.
+Rarely, larger polyps can cause rectal bleeding, belly pain, and bowel problems.
+A polyp removal will ease these symptoms.

 Prior to Procedure

-Using the scope, the doctor will locate the polyp.
-The polyp will be snipped off with a wire snare from the scope.
-In some cases, the polyp may be destroyed with an electric current.
+The doctor will look for polyps.
+A wire snap will be passed along the scope.
+It will snip of the polyp and seal the area.
+Polyps may be destroyed with an electric current.
 The electric current is also used to close the wound and stop bleeding.
-The polyps will then be removed for lab testing.
+Any removed tissue will be sent for lab testing.
 When the doctor is finished, the scope will be slowly removed.

-For larger polyps, a laparoscopic surgical procedure may be needed.
-Special surgical tools will be inserted through small incisions in the abdomen.
-The tools will be used to locate and remove the polyp.
+For large polyps, a laparoscopic surgery may be needed.
+In this procedure, tiny tools will be inserted through small cuts in the belly and the colon.
+The tools will be used to find and remove the polyp.